 true causes Puppet Server to update both its Full CRL and its Infra CRL with the certs that match those certnames when revoked.
 When agents first check in, they receive a CRL that includes only the revocations of certnames listed in the

 The infrastructure certificate revocation list is disabled by default in open source Puppet.
 To toggle it, update

 certificate-authority section of

-This feature is disabled by default because the definition of what constitutes an “infrastructure” node is site-specific and sites with a standard, single master configuration have no need for the additional work.
+This feature is disabled by default because the definition of what constitutes an "infrastructure" node is site-specific and sites with a standard, single primary server configuration have no need for the additional work.
 After having enabled the feature, if you want to go back, remove the explicit setting and reload Puppet Server to turn the default off; then, when agents first check, they receive the Full CRL as before (including any infrastructure nodes that were revoked while the feature was enabled).